thushar-p/blog/tech/architecture/DAPR/Service to Service Invocation.md

 - Consumes extra space for the sidecar runtime.
 - Debugging can be hard if sidecar is misconfigured.
 - May feel over engineered for small application.
+- If one service is down, then the message wont be sent and the record will be missed

 ### **Best Practices**
 - Use when